Bob's Burgers: Premise

 Bob's Burgers centers around the Belcher family, a blue-collar family consisting of Bob Belcher, his wife Linda, and their three children, Tina, Gene, and Louise.
 The Belchers run the titular hamburger restaurant in the fictional shore town of Seymour's Bay, New Jersey.

-The restaurant is located on Ocean Avenue in a neon-green, two-story building sandwiched between two other commercial buildings, one of which houses a crematorium whose owner, Mort, is one of the restaurant's few regulars.
+The restaurant is located on Ocean Avenue in a slightly neon-green, two-story building sandwiched between two other commercial buildings, one of which houses a funeral home and crematorium whose owner, Mort, is one of the restaurant's regulars.
 Their other most loyal customer, Teddy, is a sweet-natured but somewhat dense handyman who considers Bob and Linda his closest friends.
 Bob's business and personal rival is Jimmy Pesto, who runs Jimmy Pesto's Pizzeria, an Italian restaurant located directly across the street.
-The building to the right of the restaurant is typically vacant, though the opening credits depict a different ironically named business inhabiting the space in every episode.
+The building to the right of the restaurant is typically vacant, though the opening credits depict a different, wittily named business inhabiting the space in every episode.
+On very few occasions, the store has stayed part of the episode.

-All three Belcher children work part-time in the restaurant and attend Wagstaff School, run by Principal Spoors.
+All three Belcher children work part-time in the restaurant – unpaid – and attend Wagstaff School, run by Principal Spoors.
 Thirteen-year-old Tina, in the throes of puberty, struggles with her obsession with boys, particularly Pesto's aloof son Jimmy Junior.
 Eleven-year-old Gene strives to be a musician, very often carrying a keyboard and noodling with it.
 Nine-year-old Louise is the scheming troublemaker, seeking revenge, riches, or adventure, often dragging her siblings along; she puts on a face of fearlessness but is still afraid of some things (such as the dentist or being without her pink rabbit-eared hat).
 Gene and Louise usually spend their free time together, while socially awkward Tina tries (often unsuccessfully) to get involved in more adult pursuits.

 Episodes typically follow the family's experiences running the restaurant and interacting with the eccentric members of their community, though some episodes feature them outside of their usual setting of the restaurant.
 Many episodes contain musical numbers, either in fantasy sequences, as diegetic music, or over the episode's closing credits.